sguox002/leetcode/leetcode-all.md

 check if you can jump to any position with value 0. dfs using visited hashtable.
 ->>
+<<-55	Jump Game    		34.9%	Medium
+you are at the first element, each element represents the max step you can jump. determine if you are able to reach the last index. bfs similar: update the max i+nums[i]
+->>

 <<-1377	Frog Position After T Seconds    		34.2%	Hard
 given an undirected tree with n vertices from 1 to n.
 Starts at 1, it can jump to direct connected vertices, cannot go back to visited nodes.
 It randomly jump to its neighbors with same probability.